 Recharge your battery well and try to understand the battery chemistry.
 That means, please use LiPo or NiMH battery according to the instructions.
 Also, don’t use a different type of charger while charging the battery.

 Don’t forget to turn on Low Voltage Detection mode while using LiPo batteries.
 Also, remember to check if your LiPo battery isn’t charging at all.

 The receiver unit collects the signal from the transmitter and works accordingly.
 If there’s an issue in the receiver, it may not receive the signal for throttling.
 As a result, it won’t throttle even if it steers.

 The receiver can get broken or worn out for which receiver failure can happen.
 Or else, there might be internal component damage.
 The circuit board can be damaged as well.

 Test the receiver properly to inspect the problem.
 If repairing it seems complex, take it to service centers.
-Check if you have a warranty timeline left.
+Check whether you have a warranty timeline left.
 In that case, you’ll be able to repair it for free.

 Cause 5.
 Antenna and Frequency Problem

 Antennas work to help the proper flow of the signals.
 Transmitter antennas send the signals to which receiver antennas respond.
 A problem with antennas will hamper this work.
 So, there might be no throttles.

 A specific frequency is needed for the transmitter and receiver to work.
 If the frequency isn’t right, there might be problems in operating signals.
 As a result, throttling won’t be accurate and might not appear at all.